 By mentioning justthese three alignments, the beginnings of a locational order begins to take shape, suggesting that sites such as Boscawen-ûn and Lanyon Quoit are very deliberately placed in a wider network scheme anchored to cliff sanctuaries and neolithic tor enclosures.

-This is interesting because, if you were the designer of Penwith's ancient sites, faced with a blank canvas of the Penwith landscape back in 4000 BCE, you probably wouldn’t choose to locate many of the sites in the places where they actually are located.
-But the ancients had definite reasons for locating sites where they did.
-Here it is demonstrated that backbone alignments play a defining role in locating stone circles such as the Merry Maidens, Boscawen-ûn, Tregeseal, the Nine Maidens, and also Lanyon Quoit.
+The ancients had definite reasons for locating sites where they did.
+Here it is demonstrated that backbone alignments - the three alignments above being examples - play a defining role in locating stone circles such as the Merry Maidens, Boscawen-ûn, Tregeseal, the Nine Maidens, and also Lanyon Quoit.